 Digital signage for offices?
-Not only does it improve internal communications and employee motivation, it can lower costs while increasing productivity.
+Not only does it improve internal communications and employee motivation, but it can also lower costs while increasing productivity.
 Yes, it may come as a surprise but you can do all of these things with digital signage.
 More to the point, you can do it with Yodeck.

 More than just a useful tool